Compliance

 Consequences vary by severity.
 You might receive a notification requiring you to modify advertising, formal undertakings, cautions, conditions on your registration, or in serious cases, impacts to your registration status.

+Section 133 advertising offences can also attract civil penalties (recently up to around $60,000 per offence for a corporation), and breaches are increasingly published on the AHPRA website by name.
 Even minor breaches can create administrative burden and reputational concerns.
 Prevention is far easier than remediation.

 Still have questions?
 We're here to help.